UKCloud/documentation/articles/enablement/enbl-sco-mtf-nas.md

 ---
 title: Mass Transfer Facility Service Scope
-description: Outlines how you can use your NAS, HDD or USB to move data into your compute environment
+description: Outlines how you can use NAS, HDD or USB devices to move virtualised environments into or out of the UKCloud platform
 services: enablement
 author: shall
 reviewer: srelf
-lastreviewed: 17/05/2021
+lastreviewed: 21/05/2021
 toc_rootlink: Service Scope
 toc_sub1:
 toc_sub2: